How to Select the Right Door Handles for Style, Function & Security

 Electronic Locks

-Advancements in the industry have led to a range of exciting and sophisticated introductions in the world of smart and digital locking systems.
+Advancements in the industry have led to a range of exciting and sophisticated introductions in the world of smart locks and digital locking systems.
 Door handles can now be fitted with PIN codes and RFID detection capabilities, removing the need for keys in place of fobs and swipe cards, and even connect directly with smartphones using Bluetooth or Wi-Fi, allowing owners to not only open and close doors, but track the activity from wherever they are on the planet.
 While considerably more expensive, this can prove a seamless feature point of modern homes and workplaces, as well as providing greater levels of diversified barriers preventing intruders.

 Installation, Care & Maintenance